Jonathan Craven

 Jonathan Craven (born March 20, 1965) is an American writer and director.
-He is the son of the late filmmaker Wes Craven and Bonnie Broecker.
+He is the son of filmmaker Wes Craven and Bonnie Broecker.
 He co-wrote the horror sequel The Hills Have Eyes 2 and worked on the short-lived NBC horror series Nightmare Cafe.
-He manages the group the Chapin Sisters.
+He managed the Chapin Sisters for a year in 2005.
 He also co-produced the 2009 remake of The Last House on the Left, which is a remake of the 1972 version written, directed and edited by his father, Wes Craven.